Analytical and numerical studying of the perturbed Korteweg--de Vries equation: Symmetry analysis

 \subsection{Nonclassical method}

-It is known that there exist symmetries which do not coincide with the classical symmetries.
-These symmetries are called nonclassical symmetries \cite{Bluman1969,Nucci1994,Popovych1999,Popovych2008}.
+It is known that there are symmetry reductions of partial differential equations which cannot be obtained with the help of the classical Lie method.
+Symmetries associated with such symmetry reductions are called nonclassical symmetries \cite{Bluman1969,Nucci1994,Popovych1999,Popovych2008}.
 The method for finding nonclassical symmetries for partial differential equations was proposed by Bluman and Cole\cite{Bluman1969}.
-This method was applied for finding symmetry reductions and exact solutions of various partial differential equations (see e.g., Refs. \cite{Winternitz1989,Bruzon2003,Bruzon2009,Gordoa2000,Bruzon2012,Nucci2013,Popovych2013}).
-Here we apply the method by Bluman and Cole to study nonclassical symmetries of Eq. \eqref{eq:ext_Burgers_3_symm}.
+This method has been applied for finding symmetry reductions and exact solutions of various partial differential equations (see e.g., Refs. \cite{Winternitz1989,Bruzon2003,Bruzon2009,Gordoa2000,Bruzon2012,Nucci2013,Popovych2013}).